Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: The Proofs of Our Theoretical Results

 Suppose there is a {\it blocking} coalition $S\subset N$, that is, $v(S)>x(S)$ holds.
-By the construction of $x$, it holds that the sum of the $x'$ values over all vertices in $\cup_{i\in S}V_i$ is less than $v(S)=v'(\{ u\mid u\in \cup_{i\in S}V_i \} )$.
+By the construction of~$x$, it holds that the sum of the $x'$ values over all vertices in $\cup_{i\in S}V_i$ is less than $v(S)=v'(\{ u\mid u\in \cup_{i\in S}V_i \} )$.
 Hence, the players in $N'$ corresponding to these vertices would form a blocking coalition to $x'$ for $(N',v')$, a contradiction.
 As $x'$ can be found in polynomial-time, so can $x$.

 Now we show that deciding whether an allocation is in the core can be solved in polynomial time for partitioned permutation games with width~$1$, that is, for permutation games.
-Let $x$ be an allocation.
-We create a weight function $w_x$ over the arcs by setting $w_x((u,v))=x(u)-1$.
+Let $x\in \mathbb{R}^N$ be an allocation.
+We create a weight function $w_x$ over the arcs by setting $w_x((u,v))={x_u}-1$.
 We claim that if there exists a blocking coalition, then there is a blocking coalition that consists of only vertices along a cycle.
 In order to see this, let $S$ be a blocking coalition, so $x(S)<v(S)$.
 By definition, $v(S)$ is the maximum size of a cycle packing ${\mathcal C}= \{C_1, C_2,..,C_k\}$ in $G[S]$.
 For $i=1,\ldots,k$, let $S_i$ be the set of vertices in $C_i$.
 From we find that $x(S_i)<|S_i|$ for at least one set $S_i$.
 Hence, such an $S_i$ is also blocking.

-Due to the above, we just need to check whether there is a cycle $C$ such that $x(V(C))<|E(C)|=v(V(C))$.
-By the definition of $w_x$, such a cycle exists if and only if $w_x$ is not {\it conservative} (i.e. there is no negative weighted directed cycle), which can be decided in polynomial-time, for example with the Bellman-Ford algorithm.
+So we just need to check whether there is a cycle {$C_i$ with vertex set $S_i$ such that $x(S_i)<|S_i|$}. {Note that $\sum_{(u,v)\in C_i}w_x(u,v)=x(S_i)-|S_i|$.
+Hence}, such a cycle exists if and only if $w_x$ is not {\it conservative} (where conservative means no negative weighted cycles exist).
+The latter can be decided in polynomial-time, for example with the Bellman-Ford algorithm.

 Finally, we show that deciding if an allocation $x$ is in the core of a partitioned permutation game is co\NP-complete, even if each $|V_i|$ has size~$2$ (so $c=2$).
-Containment in \coNP\ holds, as we can easily check if a coalition blocks an allocation.
+Containment in \coNP\ holds, as we can check in polynomial time if a coalition blocks an allocation.
 To prove hardness, we reduce from a special case of the \NP-complete problem~\textsc{Exact $3$-Cover}~\cite{GJWZ96,HDRB08}.

 \problemdef{{\sc Exact $3$-Cover}}{A family of 3-element subsets of $[3n]$, $\mathcal{S}=\{ S_1,\dots, S_{3n}\}$, where each element belongs to exactly three sets}{Is there an \textit{exact $3$-cover} for $\mathcal{S}$, that is, a subset $\mathcal{S'}\subset \mathcal{S}$ such that each element appears in exactly one of the sets of $\mathcal{S'}$?}